Oakland Zoo (cheering section): Crazy Dancing Lady

-Oakland Zoonicorn

-During the 2017-2018 season, junior student Tyler Vitale began donning a unicorn mask at games and instantly garnered notoriety among fans and beat writers as the "Oakland Zoonicorn."
-Throughout the season, Vitale made numerous appearances on the scoreboard and television, a small bright spot in a season in which Pitt began 0-17 in conference play.
-He gained national attention when Pittsburgh Steelers receiver JuJu Smith-Schuster tweeted a photo with him.
-Vitale is currently a Vice President of the Oakland Zoo and is attempting to get Pitt basketball to recognize him on Senior Day 2019.

 T-shirts and merchandising

 Students in the section wear gold T-shirts with an "Oakland Zoo" logo, whose design is altered for each new season, printed on the front.
 In some iterations, the back of the shirt resembles a jersey, with the name "Panthers" printed above a large number 6, which stands for the "Sixth Man in the Stands," the fans.
-The designs for the 2004-05 to 2008-09 seasons were completed by Pitt graduate student and former Oakland Zoo President David Jedlicka, known as "the Bald Guy".
+The designs for the 2004–05 to 2008–09 seasons were completed by Pitt graduate student and former Oakland Zoo President David Jedlicka, known as "the Bald Guy".
 Since the 2010–11, T-shirt logo designs have been by graphic designer Sean Montgomery and have incorporated various elements from the University of Pittsburgh's seal that itself includes a stylized version of the city of Pittsburgh's coat of arms that in turn is derived from the arms of the namesake of the city, William Pitt.
 On the backs of these recent t-shirts there is also a depiction of the university's Cathedral of Learning.
 Symbolizing the link between the basketball team and the student section, the image of the Cathedral of Learning on the back of the Zoo's t-shirts mimics the one found in the aerographic of the Nike game jerseys worn by the team, and likewise, the team's game jerseys' aerographic includes an Oakland Zoo logo in their design.
 The university's motto, logo, founding date, and various basketball imagery have also been recently incorporated into the t-shirt designs.